sg-dev/sg-website/content/talks/2024_Workshop_May/Macy/index.md

 speaker_image:
 description:
 speaker: Michael Macy
-affiliation: Department of Sociology, Cornell University, Ithaca, NY
+affiliation: Department of Information Science, Cornell University, Ithaca, NY
 where:
 from: 2024-05-15T10:45:00
 to: 2024-05-15T11:45:00